mouachan/superset-ocp/README.md

 ⇣ ❯ oc get route | grep superset
 superset   superset-demo-superset-helm.apps.cluster-z7f6f.z7f6f.sandbox644.opentlc.com          superset   http
 ```
-Use the url to access to superset
+Use the url to access to superset using admin/admin credential, the OAUTH need to be configured into the chart helm before deployment

 ## delete superset
 ```